w3c/wot-testing/events/2022.06.Online/README.md

 - Contribution to Discovery specification
   - (if you have a directory) Provide the TDs of your TDD to the TD specification at https://github.com/w3c/wot-testing/tree/main/events/2022.06.Online/TD .
 You need to group them under your implementation name, like `intel-nodejs/TDs`.
 These TDs will be used to generate the automatic results.
   - (if you have a directory) Fill in the [manual.csv](https://github.com/w3c/wot-testing/blob/main/events/2022.06.Online/TD/manual.csv) for the TD specification and submit it there.
 This file is needed for the manual results.
 This file should go in the folder of your implementation.
   - (if you have a directory) Automatically test your implementation with https://github.com/farshidtz/wot-discovery-testing and submit the automatic results at https://github.com/w3c/wot-testing/tree/main/events/2022.06.Online/Discovery.
-Example can be seen at `Inputs/intel-dir`.
   - For any discovery implementation, fill the `manual.csv` (https://github.com/w3c/wot-testing/blob/main/events/2022.06.Online/Discovery/manual.csv).
 It should be submitted like the automatic results above.

 - Contribution to TD specification